ChristosKrilisDev/ml-agents-thesis-project/AboutTheProject.md

 You can change the training reward/penalty values by selecting a Reward Data.scriptableObject.
 Select ``<RewardData>`` from ``<Project>`` window in the Data folder (Asset/ML-Agents/PF/Data)
-  1. Timer Value (the time needs to pass before agent gets penalty for not changing node)
+  1. Timer Value, the time needs to pass before agent gets penalty for staying on the same node
   2. Time penalty multiplier
   3. Reward
   4. Penalty
-  5. Use Revisited Penalty (boolean)
+  5. Use Revisited Penalty
-  6. Revisited Penalty
+  6. Revisited Penalty, penalty triggered when agent revisit a old node
-  7. Step Penalty
+  7. Step Penalty, the total penalty agent will get over the Max steps count.
-  8. Extra Distance
+  8. Extra Distance, extra distance agent has to find the optimal path
-  9. Step Reward Frequency
+  9. Step Reward Frequency, higher values => less reward/distance
   10. Step Reward Multiple
   11. Epsilon
   12. Use Path Rewards Data
-  13. Path Rewards Total Value
+  13. Path Rewards Total Value, the total reward (reward value/Spawn Path Rewards Counter) that each path reward object will have
   14. Spawn Path Rewards Counter
   15. Use Random Wall Width
-  16. Max Wall Width
+  16. Max Wall Width, randomize walls
-  17. BA
+  17. BA, Block Area
-  18. BAL
+  18. BAL, Block Area After leaving a node